denyahnov/robocup_2023/EngineeringJournal.md

 We use a cubic function to correct our turning angle based on how far we are from a target angle.

 ![CompassFix](https://user-images.githubusercontent.com/60083582/227074173-46f1c8af-d7eb-4157-b3d9-9cbd1b7b24a6.png)

+During our testing, we found it hard to see what the robot was actually thinking.
+This led us to developing a graphical visualiser which could replay matches based on data that the robot saved.

 ```mermaid
 graph LR